 What is a tip credit?

 The easiest way to explain a tip credit is by providing an example.
-As of the writing of this blog, the minimum wage in Ohio is $8.10 per hour for non-tipped employees.
-If an employer wishes to pay a tipped employee less than $8.10 per hour, it may do so, but only if it follows the requirements for doing so.
+For 2018, the minimum wage in Ohio is $8.30 per hour for non-tipped employees.
+If an employer wishes to pay a tipped employee less than $8.30 per hour, it may do so, but only if it follows the requirements for doing so.
 Pursuant to Section 3(m) of the FLSA, an employer may take a tip credit towards the minimum wage requirement – the maximum tip credit permissible under the FLSA is $5.12 per hour because employers may pay tipped employees no less than $2.13 per hour and that is $5.12 per hour less than the federal minimum wage.

 Before employers can take a tip credit, they must provide a tip credit notice.
 What are the requirements of a tipped credit notice.